|

 - Be patient and remember that your body knows how to give birth.

-How to Keep Labor as Normal as Possible if You Have an Epidural:
+How to Navigate Labor if You Have an Epidural

 - Use a wide variety of other comfort measures for as long as possible, so you don’t need an epidural for your entire labor.